 The City owns a parcel of land at Mary Avenue and issued a Request for Proposals (RFP) in the Fall of 2022 for the development of affordable housing at the site.
-A developer has been tentatively selected to develop the site, and preliminary negotiations are currently underway.
+An exclusive negotiation agreement has been signed between the developer and the City for 40 very-low income units.
 The City has also approved 2 projects that will create BMR (Below Market Rate) inclusionary housing.
 They are located at Marina Plaza, and 1655 S. De Anza Blvd.
+The Westport Senior affordable housing development was completed in May 2024 which added 48 very low income units of senior housing.